Faster estimation of dynamic discrete choice models using index invertibility: Index invertibility in dynamic discrete choice models

 In each period $t=1,2,\dots,T=\infty$, an agent observes a state variable $S_{t}$ and chooses an action $A_{t}\in\mathcal{A}=\{0,1\}$ to maximize their expected discounted utility.\footnote{The result of this section applies to $T<\infty$ (i.e., a non-stationary problem).
 We present only the $T=\infty$ case for notational ease.} The state variable is composed of two subvectors, $Z_{t}$ and $\epsilon_{t}$ which are observed and unobserved to the econometrician, respectively.
 We suppose the distribution of $\epsilon_t\in\mathbb{R}$ is known and has full support.
 The agent has time-separable utility and discounts future payoffs by the known rate $\beta_0\in[0,1)$.\footnote{Here and throughout the paper we use the subscript $0$ to indicate the true parameter value.} The period $t$ payoff for action $1$ is given by $Z_t^\intercal\gamma_0+\epsilon_t$, where $\gamma_0\in\mathbb{R}^{\dim(Z)}$ is unknown.
 The flow payoff to action $A_t=0$ is 0.

 We assume $\{Z_t,\epsilon_t,A_t\}$ follows a stationary first-order Markov process and satisfies the following conditional independence assumption:

-There always exists some function $G$ and $\delta_0\in\mathbb{R}^{\dim(Z)\times J_2}$ such that $G(z',\delta_0^\intercal z,a)=F_Z(z'|z,a)$.
-This existence is without loss of generality since one can always set $\delta_0$ equal to the identity matrix and $G=F_Z$.
-Since $G$ and $\delta_0$ are nonparametrically identified, they can be consistently estimated in a computationally feasible manner.
-Notice that we permit the special case that the transition of the state variable is deterministic (e.g., the lagged choice is a state variable), but in general the state transition may be unknown but nonparametrically identified.
+We further impose for some function $G$ and $\delta_0\in\mathbb{R}^{\dim(Z)\times J_2}$.
+This assumption is substantive when $J_2<\dim(Z)$,\footnote{The existence of $(\delta_0,G)$ is without loss of generality since one can always set $\delta_0$ equal to the identity matrix and $G=F_Z$ (in this case, $J_2=\dim(Z)$).
+As we explain below, the computational gain from our method comes from the rank of the matrix $\Sigma_0$ in equation \eqref{eq:sigma0}.
+In the trivial case of $\delta_0$ equaling identity, the rank of $\Sigma_0$ is zero, and our method does not provide a computational gain.} and is testable from observed data since $F_Z$ is nonparametrically identifiable.\footnote{For Lemma \ref{theorem:A1_simple_model}, it is sufficient that the expected future utility $E[{v}(Z_{t+1})\mid Z_t=z,A_t=a]$ depends on $z$ only through $\delta_0^\intercal z$.} Since $G$ and $\delta_0$ are nonparametrically identified, they can be consistently estimated in a computationally feasible manner.
+Notice that the above conditions allow the special case that the transition of the state variable is deterministic (e.g., the lagged choice is a state variable), but in general the state transition may be unknown but nonparametrically identified.

 Now define the conditional choice probability function as